Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: A History of Rice Futures Markets in Japan

 In practice, although the Ministry of Agriculture and Commerce expected the amendment of the transaction rule to rein in rice prices, the futures price of rice did not fall in 1912.
 The Ministry of Agriculture and Commerce was puzzled by this situation (see \citet{asahi1912crp}).
-In 1918, it forced the exchanges to accept the delivery of low-quality domestic rice and change the standard rice from medium quality to low quality.
-The purpose of this change was also to control the rice price.
-In sum, despite these ordered changes to transaction rules, the government was unable to control rice futures prices, and the exchanges recognized that the government intervention had caused a dislocation in the rice market.
+In 1918, it forced the exchanges to accept the delivery of low-quality domestic rice and to change standard rice from medium quality to low quality.
+The purpose of this change was also to control rice prices.
+In summary, despite these ordered changes to transaction rules, the government was unable to control rice futures prices, and the exchanges recognized that the only effect of the government intervention was to cause a dislocation in the rice market.

-In 1918, Japan experienced nationwide riots, kome-soudou (``the Rice Riots''), which caused the Terauchi cabinet to resign and left Japan in disorder.
+In 1918, Japan experienced nationwide riots, {\it kome-soudou} (``the Rice Riots''), which caused the Terauchi cabinet to resign and left Japan in disarray.
 New legislation was then required to manage this rice price inflation.
-Beikoku-hou (the Rice Law), passed in 1921, enabled the government to directly intervene in markets to adjust prices.
-The policy was intensified in 1925 and 1931 through revisions to the law and further modified by the Beikoku-tousei-hou (Rice Supply and Demand Regulation Law), issued in 1933.
-The rice futures markets, which were supposed to be free, were thus increasingly controlled by the government starting in 1921.
+The {\it Beikoku-hou} (``Rice Law''), was passed in 1921 and enabled the government to intervene directly in the spot markets to adjust prices.
+The policy was intensified in 1925 and 1931 through revisions to the law and was further modified by the the {\it Beikoku-tousei-hou} (``Rice Supply and Demand Regulation Law''), issued in 1933.
+Thus, the rice futures markets, which were supposed to be free, were increasingly controlled by the government from 1921.